May 10, 1996: The day 15-year-old Martina Hingis defeated world No 1 Steffi Graf

 The players: Steffi Graf and Martina Hingis

-• Martina Hingis the prodigy
+• Martina Hingis, the teenage Swiss prodigy

 Born in 1980, Martina Hingis’ mother Melanie Molitor named her after tennis champion Martina Navratilova.
 Taught by her mum, she soon became a real prodigy, winning the junior event at Roland-Garros at the age of 12.
 She had started competing on the tour at 14, but she had been allowed to attend only 15 tournaments before the age of 16, a rule she protested against: “How can I enter the top 10 like that?”.
 Her game relied on an extraordinary hand-eye coordination, great tactics, amazing touch, and great anticipation.
 In her early career, she was still said to lack power and a decent second serve.

 The youngest player to ever win match at the Australian Open in 1995, she was already No 20 in the world in May 1996.
 Her best performance so far was in 1995, when she finished runner-up in Hamburg, edging two top 10 players; Jana Novotna, No 5, and Amanda Coetzer, No 7, before losing to Conchita Martinez, the No 3.
 But this time she was to face a very different challenge: Steffi Graf.

 • Steffi Graf, the legend, long-standing world No 1

 Born in 1969, Steffi Graf had been world No 1 without a break since the summer of 1993.
 She had already been sitting on top of the WTA rankings without an interruption between 1987 and 1991.
 She completed an amazing Golden Grand Slam in 1988, claiming the gold medal at the Olympic Games on top of the four Grand Slam crowns, a unique achievement in tennis history.
 She also held the record of six Grand Slam titles in a row in 1987 and 1988.